 If you’re struggling to find Pumpkin Puree it’s in the American isle of Tesco!

-The recipe was inspired by All Recipes (also my friend Rachel for introducing me to this new flavour!)
+The recipe was adapted and inspired by All Recipes (also my friend Rachel for introducing me to this new flavour!)

 - 280g Plain Flour